Detoxify your liver

 I included ingredients that not only make this tea taste absolutely delicious, but every ingredient is chosen to maximize nutrients and absorption, and to help detoxify and rid the body of inflammation.

 Turmeric is a powerful liver and body cleanser.
 Turmeric is also a very effective anti-inflammatory.
-Studies like this and this show turmeric is more effective at providing anti-inflammatory relief than taking NSAID’s and other drugs.
+Studies like these show turmeric is more effective at providing anti-inflammatory relief than taking NSAID’s and other drugs.

 Turmeric combined with ginger doubles the anti-inflammatory results.
 Ginger also works wonders for headaches, joint pain, and arthritis, especially rheumatoid arthritis.
 Ginger is a very effective digestive aid.